pdl/jtl/spec/syntax.md

     { "JTL": "current" }

-A JTL instruction with one explicit argument (the following two examples are equivalent):
+A JTL instruction with one explicit argument:

     eq { compare: 2 }
     eq { compare: ( 2 ) }

+The above two examples are equivalent and represent the following JTL:

     { "JTL": "eq", "compare" : [ { "JTL": "literal", "value": 2 } ] }